Research

 MDLText

 The MDLText is an efficient, lightweight, scalable, and fast multinomial text classifier.
-It exhibits fast incremental learning as well as being sufficiently robust to prevent overfitting, which are desirable features in real-world applications, large-scale problems, and online scenarios.
+It exhibits fast incremental learning and is sufficiently robust to prevent overfitting, desirable features in real-world applications, large-scale problems, and online scenarios.

 GMDL

 The GMDL is a lightweight, multiclass, and online classifier.
 Despite its probabilistic nature, it can handle continuous features.
-Experiments conducted on real-world datasets with different characteristics demonstrated it outperformed established online classification methods and is robust to overfitting, which is a desired characteristic for large, dynamic, and real-world classification problems.
+Experiments conducted on real-world datasets with different characteristics demonstrated that it outperformed established online classification methods and is robust to overfitting, a desired characteristic for large, dynamic, and real-world classification problems.

 ML-MDLText